Phase 1 Strategic Synthesis · Near & Dear · 2026

 The Move

 The audience is already rewarding the content we're under-producing.
 No competitor has claimed the Comfort + Science + Warmth lane.
 The products are built for it.
-The window closes Q4 2026.
 Three plays operationalize that opening — sequenced, owned, and measurable.

 01